lex4736/purrformancereview/Readme.md

 - Created basic html layout using
 - Added Image assets
 - Added links to JS Scripts and Css stylesheets
-- Added Sections for Javascript content
+- Added Sections for imbedding Javascript content
 - Organized code arrangement of overall html codes so it follows a logical structure

 <-- CSS CHANGES -->